Nasinu

 Nasinu ([nasinu]) is an urban area on the island Viti Levu in Fiji.
-It is officially designated a "Town" (and was formally incorporated as such in 1999) despite having a population larger than Suva City (92,043 at the 2017 Census).
-Nasinu is the most populous municipality in Fiji, having overtaken that of Suva (the capital), and is one of Fiji's fastest-growing towns.
-Its land area is the largest of any municipal area in Fiji, and more than twice that of Suva.
+It is officially designated a "Town" and was formally incorporated as such in 1999.
+The population of Nasinu was 92,043 at the 2017 Census.
+Its land area is the largest of any municipal area in Fiji, and more than twice that of the capital Suva.
 It is a major residential hub in Fiji, housing a large majority of the work force in Nasinu itself and in the Fijian capital, Suva.
 The Nasinu property market has experienced significant growth over the last several years, leading to substantial increases in property value.

 Nasinu Town

 The Township of Nasinu is experiencing significant growth as a result of investments made by Indians who live in Fiji.
-The Town is located on Daniva Road and houses several companies, professional services and numerous shops.
+The town is located on Daniva Road and houses several companies, professional services and numerous shops.
 However, the lack of land in this area is stifling further development of Nasinu into a premier township of Fiji.
-It is also pushing commercial development to other areas within Nasinu and surrounding area.
-Some of the commercial complexes outside the main town area are as follows:
+It is also pushing commercial development elsewhere within Nasinu and surrounding area.